Project Leadership and Advisory Board

 Glied holds a B.A. in economics from Yale University, an M.A. in economics from the University of Toronto, and a Ph.D. in economics from Harvard University.

-Jamie Rubin is the North America Chief Executive Officer for Meridiam a global investor and asset manager.
+Jamie Rubin is the former North America Chief Executive Officer for Meridiam a global investor and asset manager.
 Prior to assuming his role at Meridiam, Jamie was the Director of State Operations for New York’s Governor Andrew Cuomo.
 From May 2015 until January 2017, Jamie was Commissioner of NYS Homes and Community Renewal (HCR), the agency that finances the development and preservation of affordable housing statewide.
 Before that, he served as the Founding Executive Director of the Governor’s Office of Storm Recovery (GOSR) where he was responsible for overseeing New York State’s recovery from storms Sandy, Irene and Lee and create programs to disbursing $4.4 billion in disaster recovery funds allocated by the U.S. Department of Housing and Urban Development (HUD).

 Prior to being tapped to lead GOSR, Jamie was New York Director of the US President’s Hurricane Sandy Recovery and Rebuilding Task Force and a Senior Advisor to then-HUD Secretary Shaun Donovan.
 Jamie was previously a Non-Resident Senior Fellow with the Brookings Institution Metropolitan Policy Program working with cities including Buffalo and Detroit to identify and implement innovative economic development strategies.